cuernodegazpacho/legotrain/README.md

 The software as distributed, supports the two-train configuration showed in the video above.
 That configuration is specified in the _src/main.py_ module.
-Other, inactive, configurartions exist in that file.
+Other, inactive, configurations exist in that file.
 The statements that implement them are commented-out.
 You can comment and un-comment lines of code in that file in order to run other configurations.